Reversi: Rules

 If dark decided to put a piece in the topmost location (all choices are strategically equivalent at this time), one piece gets turned over, so that the board appears thus:

 Now light plays.
 This player operates under the same rules, with the roles reversed: light lays down a light piece, causing a dark piece to flip.
 Possibilities at this time appear thus (indicated by transparent pieces):

 Light takes the bottom left option and reverses one piece:

 Players take alternate turns.
 If one player cannot make a valid move, play passes back to the other player.
-When neither player can move, the game ends.
-This occurs when the grid has filled up or when neither player can legally place a piece in any of the remaining squares.
-This means the game may end before the grid is completely filled.
-This possibility may occur because one player has no pieces remaining on the board in that player's color.
-In over-the-board play this is generally scored as if the board were full (64–0).
+The game ends when the grid has filled up or if neither player can make a valid move.

 Examples where the game ends before the grid is completely filled:

 The player with the most pieces on the board at the end of the game wins.
-An exception to this is that if a clock is employed then if one player defaults on time that player's opponent wins regardless of the board configuration, with varying methods to determine the official score where one is required.
+The game is scored by counting the number of discs in each player's color.
+If the game ended before the grid was completely filled, any empty squares are scored for the winner.
+However, if one player defaults by running out of time, that player's opponent wins regardless of the board configuration.
+There are varying methods to determine the official score when a player defaults.

 In common practice over the Internet, opponents agree upon a time-control of, typically, from one to thirty minutes per game per player.
 Standard time control in the World Championship is thirty minutes, and this or something close to it is common in over-the-board (as opposed to internet) tournament play generally.
 In time-defaulted games, where disk differential is used for tie-breaks in tournaments or for rating purposes, one common over-the-board procedure for the winner of defaulted contests to complete both sides' moves with the greater of the result thereby or one disk difference in the winner's favor being the recorded score.
 Games in which both players have the same number of disks their color at the end (almost always with a full-board 32–32 score) are not very common, but also not rare, and these are designated as 'ties' and scored as half of a win for each player in tournaments.
 The term 'draw' for such may also be heard, but is somewhat frowned upon.